Gargadon/KiteWars-UltimateTournament/README.md

 ## TODO
 * Character art design (No skills)
-* Background design (No skills, only mockup bakcgrounds provided)
+* Background design (No skills, only mockup backgrounds provided)
 * Music (No skills)
 * Finishing plot and game mechanics (Only two chapters are finished right now)
 * English translation (Initial release available only in Spanish)